Chokdee-Sigazen/Portfolio/README.md

 ## About Me

- I'm just normal chill guys that have fun when I have learn something new.
-I'm interested in Frontend Development, Backend Development and UI/UX designer.
-I still learning new things everyday and I hope to learn new things with you :)
+ I am computer engineering student with interested in Full-Stack website and application development.
+I always enjoy when I make and learn somethings new while making projects.
+I still learning new things every day and I hope to learn new things with you :)

 ## Skills